It’s Deeper Than Skin®

 In so many ways!!
 Being able to work brand side with top retailers around the world has really shown me what it means to grow a brand and retailer successfully as well as what that relationship should look like and how it should be nurtured.

-Tell us about your skin journey and your current state of skin.
+Tell us about your skin journey and describe your current skin.

 I’m obsessed with trying new products and ingredients so my skin journey has been a good one for the most part - learning what products and ingredients work best for me and people of colour in general.
 However, I have had my share of down days from clinical research gone wrong to jumping on skincare trends that I didn’t need to when I was younger.

-I would say my current state of skin is hydrated and happy!
+I would say my current skin is hydrated and happy!

 Are there any particular skin concerns that you’ve found, in your experience, to be common in Nigeria?
 What are they, and how are they typically treated?